drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/egft_8_7_3_1.png){: loading=lazy }
 ### Parke-Davis Analyses the Quinazoline Scaffold

-The rationale behind the Parke-Davis group's idea for modeling the binding mode of their quinazoline scaffold was based on systematic exploration of the anchorage capabilities of this scaffold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/parke-davis-analyses-quinazoline-scaffold-5d14f8c2'><i class='fa fa-play' aria-hidden='true'></i></button>The rationale behind the Parke-Davis group's idea for modeling the binding mode of their quinazoline scaffold was based on systematic exploration of the anchorage capabilities of this scaffold.
 The two nitrogens of the quinazoline nucleus were shown to be essential for these  activities (inactive compounds are obtained when any of the nitrogens is replaced by a carbon).
 The Parke-Davis group concluded that both atoms should be used as hydrogen bond acceptors in the interaction with the enzyme.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.